ViciousSquid/Dosidicus/README.md

 🦑 _A transparent neural sandbox disguised as a digital pet squid with a neural network you can **see thinking**_

-Micro neural engine for small autonomous agents that learn via Hebbian dynamics and grow new structure when exposed to novelty.
+Micro neural engine for small autonomous agents that learn via Hebbian dynamics and grow new structure

 - Part **educational neuro tool**, part **sim game**, part **fever dream**
 - [Build-your-own neural network ](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) - learn neuroscience by raising a squid that **might develop irrational fears**